hogbergmarkus/4-paws/README.md

 # 4 Paws

+## Introduction

-[4 Paws](https://hogbergmarkus.github.io/4-paws/) is a non-profit organisation, with the goal that all cats and dogs, should be able to find their forever home.
+[4 Paws](https://hogbergmarkus.github.io/4-paws/) is a fictional website, aiming to mimic a non-profit organisation, with the goal that all cats and dogs should be able to find their forever home.

 The website is primarily aimed at private individuals, who are looking to adopt a cat or dog.